Yarraville: Transportation

-Road

-Residents of Yarraville have concern about the negative effects of the growing number of trucks using the residential streets.
-In 2005 the Maribyrnong Truck Action Group (MTAG) was set up by the local community to protest the rising number of trucks.
-Residents believe they cause excessive noise pollution and air pollution, threatening the health and safety of all in Yarraville.

-On 5 April 2006, a large protest organised by residents and MTAG was held in a busy Yarraville intersection, calling for restrictions towards trucks.
-The large turnout of the protest gained press attention including all major newspapers and network television.
-This still continues to be a major issue in the Yarraville district.

 Places of worship

 There are many religious organisations and places of worship in Yarraville, including Baptist, Buddhist, Catholic, The Church of Jesus Christ of Latter-day Saints, Orthodox and Uniting Church.

 Yarraville also houses the Victorian International Buddhist College and Greek Orthodox Language school.

 Community

 Arts and culture

 The area possesses a few musical collectives including the Footscray – Yarraville City Band and the Yarraville Mouth Organ Band.
 The main film society in the area is the Sun Theatre, located in Yarraville Village.
 There is also the Yarraville Community Centre which provides a range of resources, classes, activities and services for all ages and abilities.

 Yarraville Markets is held on the first Saturday and Sunday of each month.
 The market is held in the Masonic Hall (Corner of Willis Street and Canterbury Street Yarraville) from 10 am till 3 pm.
 Everything sold at the market is handmade and/or Australian Made.